-Fully structured recruitment (FSR): An NPC-recognized primary recruitment style for a campus.
+Fully structured recruitment (FSR): An NPC-approved primary recruitment style for a College Panhellenic.

 Fraternity: A Greek-letter sisterhood or brotherhood.
 NPC member organizations may be formally named as fraternities, but are referred to by NPC as sororities.

 Fraternity/sorority housing: